carpajr/fcmb/README.md

 This project is a fork of the [Derick Felix FCMB project](https://github.com/derickfelix/fcmb/releases), and the main contribution of this version is to source a little enhancement on the reader extraction process and some awareness about how NIST (The National Institute of Standards and Technology) tools work.

-The libs sourced by futronic are responsible for extracting biometric images to be processed by NIST tools that made a robust system to extract minutiae, generate templates, and compare biometric fingerprint.
+The libraries sourced by futronic are responsible for extracting biometric images that are used in NIST tools to extract minutiae, generate templates, and compare biometric fingerprint.

 Disclaimer: I'm not a specialist in this field.